 Using the Paris Metro

-The Parisian metro is undoubtedly one of the most efficient ways of navigating around the city, with affordable rates that offer easy accessibility within its arrondissements.
+The Parisian metro is undoubtedly one of the most efficient ways of navigating around the city.
+Its affordable rates offer easy accessibility within its arrondissements.
 To reach the Eiffel Tower via metro, simply identify which arrondissement you’re coming from and which station is closest to your location.
 From there, it’s a matter of selecting the right line(s) and transferring where necessary.

 Extra tip: Use free Wi-Fi at stations or purchase a French SIM card to access high-speed internet while outside.

 While navigating various streets and neighborhoods may seem complicated initially, once you understand how each street flows into another, it’s easier than expected.
-One can see many hidden gems not typically visible when using public transport.
-Moreover, following specific routes will generally take one past other key attractions worth visiting en-route.
+One can see many hidden gems that are not typically visible when using public transport.
+Moreover, following specific routes will generally take one past other key attractions worth visiting en route.

 However, walking throughout Paris isn’t necessarily feasible for everyone.
 The elderly might face difficulties with extended walks, while those with disabilities face further constraints toward mobility.